 5 Fun Ways Of Teaching Kids About 4th Of July

+Here’s how to explain 4th of July to a young child.
 Even the youngest children understand the concept of a birthday.
-Explain that America won independence on July 4, 1776.
-This July 4th will be America’s 237th birthday!
+Tell them that America won independence on July 4, 1776.
+That means that this July 4th will be America’s 249 th birthday!
 Bake a cake together, decorate it in patriotic red, white and blue, and sing Happy Birthday.
 Create birthday cards as part of your holiday decorations to teach kids about Independence Day.

 Read Sections Of The Declaration of Independence